Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-The upgrade Indexer enables chains on the network that are currently only supported on the hosted service.
+The upgrade Indexer enables chains on the network that were previously only supported on the hosted service.
 Therefore, it widens the scope and availability of data that can be queried on the network.

 How will the upgrade Indexer price queries?